 As British protocol dedicates for such stately occasions, Queen Letizia wore a hat and gloves in a matching tone.
 This is the first occasion Her Majesty has worn a chapeau since becoming Queen consort in June 2014.
 The bespoke headpiece is by María Nieto.

-On her feet she wore her Prada pointy-toe pumps in nude patent leather and she carried a new yellow leather flap clutch bag by Magrit.
+On her feet she wore her beige Prada beige glossed Saffiano leather pointy-toe pumps and carried a new yellow leather flap clutch bag by Magrit.

 The pearl drop earrings are the property of her mother-in-law, Queen Sofia.
 This is the first occasion Letizia has worn them.